 Glasgow is a bustling city, known predominantly for its architecture, world-class museums, and its industrial past that’s still very evident today.
-Scotland’s largest city is often overlooked by tourists who have their sights set solely on Edinburgh but the good news is that just a short one hour train ride will get you from Edinburgh into the heart of Glasgow’s city centre where you can explore everything that Glasgow has to offer.
+Scotland’s largest city is often overlooked by tourists who have their sights set solely on Edinburgh.
+The good news is that just a short one hour train ride will get you from Edinburgh into the heart of Glasgow’s city centre.
+If you’re wondering what to do in Glasgow for a day or more, you won’t be short on options.

-What To Do in Glasgow For a Day
+What to do in Glasgow in a day

-But for the purpose of this guide, and to help you plan what to do in Glasgow for a day, here’s a look at some of the best things to do in Glasgow (most of which are free) and some tips on where to eat in Glasgow too.
+But for the purpose of this guide, and to help you plan what to do in Glasgow, here’s a look at some of the best things to do in Glasgow (most of which are free) and a few tips about where to eat in Glasgow during your trip.

 George Square and the City Chambers

-One of the first things you should do if this is your first time in Glasgow is to take a walk around George Square.
-It was once designed to be a grand residential square in the 18th century but following redevelopment over the years it’s now one of Glasgow’s most well known public spaces.
+One of the first things to do if this is your first time in Glasgow is to walk around George Square.
+It was once designed to be a grand residential square in the 18th century.
+Following redevelopment over the years it’s now one of Glasgow’s most well known public spaces.
 As well as the City Chambers, George Square also has a number of prominent statues such as the Sir Walter Scott Monument.

 Duke of Wellington Statue and Merchant City

-A very short walk from George Square will bring you to one of Glasgow’s most famous landmarks - the Duke of Wellington Statue.
+A very short walk from George Square is one of Glasgow’s most famous landmarks – the Duke of Wellington Statue.
 It sits next to the Gallery of Modern Art and was erected in 1844.
-While the statue itself is impressive, what most people come to look at is the traffic cone that’s sitting on its head.
-Even if it’s removed it magically reappears!
+While the statue itself is impressive, what most people look at is the traffic cone that’s sitting on its head.
+Even if it’s removed, it magically reappears!

-From Royal Exchange Square, if you make your way along Ingram Street, you’ll find yourself in what’s known as Merchant City which is one of Glasgow’s oldest districts and is now filled with unique shops, places to eat, and lots of historic points of interest.
+From Royal Exchange Square, if you make your way along Ingram Street, you’ll find yourself in what’s known as Merchant City.
+This is one of Glasgow’s oldest districts and it’s now filled with unique shops, places to eat, and lots of historic points of interest.
+If you’re wondering what to do in Glasgow, Merchant City has a lot of great options.

 Glaschu for a Sunday roast

-If you’re looking for the best Sunday roast in Glasgow you’ll find it at Glaschu.
+For the best Sunday roast in Glasgow you need to visit Glaschu.
 Located in Royal Exchange Square, just behind the Gallery of Modern Art, this beautiful fine dining restaurant puts a Scottish twist on things in all of the right ways.
 I was fortunate enough to visit Glaschu on a Sunday when they feature a 2 or 3 course Sunday Market Menu with Scottish produce very central to the dishes.

-They have a great selection of starters and desserts on the menu including some daily specials that the waiter will inform you about.
+They have a great selection of starters and desserts on their menu including some daily specials that the waiter will inform you about.
 The Sunday roast is fantastic at Glaschu, with the option of beef, pork, or chicken paired with seasonal vegetables, jus, and the biggest Yorkshire pudding I’ve ever seen.
-It’s definitely a great option for Sunday roast in Glasgow!
+It’s definitely a great option for Sunday roast and should be at the top of your list covering what to do in Glasgow during the weekend.

 Glasgow Cathedral